Now that we’re into the new school year, are there any issues unsettling your child?

 Quick Esteem-Boosting Tips

 Praise accomplishment of tasks often taken for granted: packing the correct sports equipment or remembering the location of each classroom.
-For details on how to say it, see advice sheet PA608: Helping HLP Children Deal with Emotional Problems.
+For details on how to say it, see advice sheet PA608: Helping High Learning Potential Children Deal with Emotional Regulation.

 Ease off the packed weekend with some chill-out time: there’s nothing wrong with more reading in bed if it improves their mood!